codecop/babystepstimer/Java/src/main/java/net/davidtanzer/babysteps/readme.txt

 > * get CurrentTime, difference to earlier time in Seconds = elapsed
 > * that would be a value object, returned by the Timer API.
 > * is called from core domain
-> * also remaining is seconds, but needed +980 millis, too?
+> * also remaining is seconds, but needed +980 milliseconds, too?
 > * Seconds is also a value object.
 > * Seconds can format as minutes:seconds? -- or is that UI
 >